jennifer-mak/jennifer-mak/index.md

 Hemiparesis, or muscle weakness, is the one of the most common consequences of stroke, and can lead to decreased independence and quality of life.
 Improved rehab strategies are necessary as current physical therapies are not always successful or complete.
 We developed a reaching task in an exoskeleton robot (KINARM) paired with transcranial magnetic stimulation (TMS) to probe premotor and parietal connectivity to M1 in patients with subcortical stroke and healthy controls.
 The kinematic features derived from the task will give insight to the role of these brain areas in movement planning.
 We will leverage these connections, likely personalized for each individual, for a rehab protocol that combine neuromodulation and robot-guided practice.

 ### **Neurofeedback for affect-biased attention training**
 People with depression and anxiety disorders are more prone to affect-biased attention, or bias towards emotional stimuli.
-To reduce the attentive salience of affective stimuli, we used the AR-EEG system developed for the stroke patients with spatial neglect to develop a task to train attention away emotional distractors (sad and angry faces) and towards task-relevant stimuli (Gabor patches).
+To reduce the attentive salience of affective stimuli, we used the AR-EEG system developed for the stroke patients with spatial neglect to develop a task that trains attention away from emotional distractors (sad and angry faces) and towards task-relevant stimuli (Gabor patches).

-{% include_relative _includes/publications.md %}
+### **Experiences of women in neural engineering**
+Neural engineering is a rapidly growing academic subfield of bioengineering, traditionally seen as the engineering discipline with more representation from women.
+While gender makeup is near 50/50 at the undergraduate level, the proportion of women at the graduate and professorship level dramatically decline.
+We investigated the reasons why women in neural engineering leave academia through a literature review and interviews of women in neural engineering who have been involved in initiatives promoting the retention of gender, ethnic, and racial minorities in engineering.

 ### **Click below for more!**
 [![Leadership](/assets/img/leadership.JPG)](./leadership.html)   [![Talks and Media](/assets/img/talks.JPG)](./talks.html)   [![Awards](/assets/img/awards.jpg)](./awards.html)